v1.10.90-0e025b8

 Cost Optimization Summary

-Hex Proxies residential network processes 800TB of data daily across 50 billion weekly requests.
-Our infrastructure supports SOCKS5, HTTP, and HTTPS with country-level targeting across 195+ countries.
+Hex Proxies' ethically-sourced residential network supports SOCKS5, HTTP, and HTTPS with country-level targeting across 195+ countries on multi-Gbps capacity.

 Tips